macloo/python-beginners/web_scraping/README.md

 print(bsObj.h1)
 ```

 1. You imported two Python modules, `urlopen` and `BeautifulSoup` (the first two lines).
+This allows you to use their functions.
 2. You used `urlopen` to copy the entire contents of the URL given into a new Python variable, `html`.
-3. You used `BeautifulSoup` to process the value of that variable (the contents of the file at that URL) through a built-in HTML parser (`html.parser` is not the only option for this; `html5lib` is more robust and can be installed with *pip*).
-The result: All the HTML from the file is now in a BeautifulSoup object with the new Python variable name `bsObj`.
+3. You used the `BeautifulSoup` function to process the value of that variable (the contents of the file at that URL) through a built-in HTML parser (`html.parser` is not the only option for this; `html5lib` is more robust and can be installed with *pip3*).
+4. The result: All the HTML from the file is now in a BeautifulSoup object with the new Python variable name `bsObj`.
+(In Mitchell's first edition, she used `bsObj`.
+Now, in the second edition, she uses just `bs`.
+FYI, most other people use `soup`.
+It is just a variable name.)
-4. Using the syntax of the BeautifulSoup library, you printed the first H1 element (including its tags) from that parsed value.
-Check out [the page on the web](https://weimergeeks.com/examples/scraping/example1.html) to see what you scraped.
+5. Using the syntax of the BeautifulSoup library, you printed the first H1 element (including its tags) from that parsed value.
+Option: Check out [the page on the web](https://weimergeeks.com/examples/scraping/example1.html) to see what you scraped.

 If it works, you'll see: